 After the Battle of the Blackwater, Addam is temporarily made Commander of the City Watch of King's Landing by Lord Tywin.
 Tyrion considers him a shrewd choice despite being an outsider because he is a natural leader.
 He discusses the difficulties of his position with Tyrion after meeting with Tywin.
 The Watch numbers 4,400 men after the battle and he is concerned about paying them all, but is not allowed to dismiss any by order of the Queen Regent.
 Tywin is angry that Addam has not been able to find the missing squire Tyrek Lannister, lost in the Riot of King's Landing.
 Tyrion tells Addam that he is also unable to find him but Addam insists on continuing the search, fearing Tywin's wrath.
 He is not impressed by Bronn's claim that the boy is dead.
 He does discover crystals from the crown of the High Septon, who was killed during the riots.
 When deserters from the Battle of the Blackwater return to the barracks Addam seeks advice from Tywin.
 He is ordered to break their knees to prevent them running again and leave them as beggars as a reminder to others.

 Addam attends the wedding of Sansa Stark and Tyrion Lannister.
 He is part of the group that accompanies Tyrion to meet the delegation from Dorne to add more political weight to the Lannister party.
-He gives King Joffrey a pair of silver spurs at his wedding to Margaery Tyrell.
+He gives King Joffrey a pair of silver spurs at his royal wedding to Margaery Tyrell.
 He cautions Joffrey to be careful with his new Valyrian steel blade Widow's Wail.
 He later provides a guard for the couple during a public appearance at the Great Sept of Baelor.
 He plans to deliver a toast during their wedding breakfast but Joffrey dies choking before he can do so.
 Ser Addam's men take Tyrion, his squire and Sansa's maids into custody on suspicion of poisoning Joffrey.
 He is assigned to search for Sansa Stark when she goes missing after the feast.
 Ser Addam is responsible for guarding Tyrion while he is brought to trial.
 He tells Tyrion that Tywin did not send the Kingsguard because the majority of them will testify against him and he did not think it proper.
 He escorts Tyrion again on the final day of his trial when Tyrion demands trial by combat

 When Jaime Lannister returns to King's Landing he asks Addam to help him practice fighting with his left hand (his right having been cut off by Vargo Hoat).
 He selects Addam because of their history and hopes that he can trust him not to reveal his weakness with a sword.
 He beats Jaime easily, disarming him three times and leaving him battered and bruised.